alexa-samples/skill-sample-nodejs-trivia/instructions/4-testing.md

 3. Enable Testing by activating the **Test is enabled for this skill** slider.
 It should be underneath the top navigation menu.

 4. To validate that your skill is working as expected, invoke your skill from the **Alexa Simulator**.
 You can either type or click and hold the mic from the input box to use your voice.
 	1. **Type** "Open" followed by the invocation name you gave your skill in [Step 1](./1-Voice-User-Interface).
-For example, "Open Fact Skill".
+For example, "Open Reindeer Trivia".
 	2. **Use your voice** by clicking and holding the mic on the side panel and saying "Open" followed by the invocation name you gave your skill.
 	3. **If you've forgotten the invocation name** for your skill, revisit the **Build** panel on the top navigation menu and select Invocation from the sidebar to review it.